aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 <amplify-authenticator></amplify-authenticator>
 ```

-After the application reloads, the login controls will have the simpler Angular look-and-feel, instead of Ionic UI:
+After the application reloads, the login controls will have the simpler Angular look-and-feel, instead of Ionic UI components:

 If you don’t want to use the Ionic versions of AWS Amplify's UI components, you do not need to import the *AmplifyIonicModule*.
 {: .callout .callout--info}